stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 In the last section - especially in some of the exercises - we started more and more to use compile time computations to describe the types of our functions and values.
+This is a very powerful concept, as it allows us to compute output types from input types.
+Here's an example:

+It is possible to concatenate two `List`s with the `(++)` operator.
+Surely, this should also be possible for `Vect`.
+But `Vect` is indexed by its length, so we have to reflect in the types exactly how the lengths of the inputs affect the lengths of the output.
+Here's how to do this:

 ```idris
 (++) : Vect m a -> Vect n a -> Vect (m + n) a